JulianGan/JulianGan/README.md

-- 👋 Hi, I’m @JulianGan
+- Hi, I’m Julian
-- 📫 How to reach me: jg7955@nyu.edu
+- How to reach me: jg7955@nyu.edu
 - linkedin.com/in/juliangancs/

 <!---